daithiocrualaoich/spark-emr/README.md

 filters to ignore directory S3 files which cause problems.

 Working example needed.

-### Jar Step
-Using an Elastic MapReduce jar step to run Spark programmes would likely just work.
-However, the fatjar needed must be loaded somewhere accessible to the running Spark application first.
-At the moment, the workflow is to scp the built jar to the master node of the cluster and initiate Spark from there.

 ### Underutilisation?
 One worker per worker node may not be using the full resources of the Elastic